ottnav/ottnav.github.io/faq.md

 - for episode "duration" in seconds
 - "name" is episode name (if applicable)
 - episodes and season numbers are not mandatory if they are listed incrementally (1, 2, 3, ..)
+- if the item contains the link to the video using `video` tag, you can also pass additional parameters (`v1.6.6.7+`) like you do using `m3u` format:
+  - `"drm": "..."` to pass drm type (like clearkey, widevine, etc)
+  - `"drmkey": "..."` to pass drm key (for clearkey) or drm license url (you can use `|` to pass additional headers to be only used for drm request)
+  - `"headers": "header1=value1&header2=value2` to pass additional headers (will be passed both to drm request and video request)
 Sample:
 ```
 [